Research Exposure Requirement

 Credits required: 2 credits

 Research Participation: Each semester, Psychology Department faculty and students conduct research studies to test their hypotheses about human behavior.
 Students may sign up for these studies to earn research credits.
 Each credit represents one hour of research study participation.
-These may be given in quarter-hour (0.25 credit) increments, depending on the length of the study.
-(For example, a half-hour study will be worth 0.5 credits, while a one-hour study would be worth 1 credit.)
+These may be given in thirty minute (0.5 credit) increments, depending on the length of the study.
+(For example, a twenty minute study will be worth 0.5 credits, while a one-hour study would be worth 1 credit.)
 The credit value of each study will be listed along with the study name and description.
 You will use the online Sona system to sign up for studies and keep track of your credits (see below).

-Reaction Paper: As an alternative to research participation, you may read an article relevant to psychology and write a short reaction paper.
-The list of acceptable articles appears below, and copies are on reserve in the Scarborough Library at the circulation desk.
-After reading the article, you should write a 650-word reaction paper containing your thoughts on and reaction to the article.
-Each reaction paper is worth one research participation credit.
+Response Statement: As an alternative to research participation, you may read an article relevant to psychology and write a short response statement.
+The list of acceptable articles appears below.
+Copies will be made available on the site entitled “Psych 101 Research Exposure” which can be accessed on Sakai by selecting Sites > Projects.
+You should receive access to this site by the third week of class.
+The articles are available on that site under Resources, in the Articles folder.
+After reading the article, you should write a 650-word response statement containing your thoughts on and reaction to the article.
+Each response statement is worth one research participation credit.

-Submit your reaction paper electronically using this form: http://www.shepherd.edu/psychology-reaction-paper/.
+Submit your response statement electronically using this form: Response Statement Submission Page.
 Be sure to fill in the blanks for your name and e-mail address, and the dropdown box indicating which article you are using.

-Note that credits for research participation and reaction papers may be combined, so long as they all add up to the required number (above).
+Note that credits for research participation and response statement may be combined, so long as they all add up to the required number (above).
 For example, if the requirement was 2 credits, you could participate in two half-hour studies (each worth 0.5 credit) and write one reaction paper (1 credit).

 Failure to meet this requirement will result in the reduction of your final PSYC 101 grade by one full letter grade.